andrewbmccullough/andrewbmccullough/README.md

 ### 👨 About Me

-💡 I am a hardworking and collaborative individual that loves to learn new things
+💡 I am a hard-working and collaborative individual that loves to learn new things
 💻 I’m currently working as a Firmware Engineer at Micron Technology
 🌱 I’m interested in learning all things software/firmware and creating quality code
 📄 Please take a look at my [Resume](./Resume.pdf) for more info about me